Fraction Calculator

 Multiply both numerators and denominators.
 Result fraction keep to lowest possible denominator GCD(105, 24) = 3.
 In the following intermediate step, cancel by a common factor of 3 gives 35/8.

-In other words - five thirds multiplied by twenty-one eighths is thirty-five eighths.
+In other words, five thirds multiplied by twenty-one eighths equals thirty-five eighths.

 Rules for expressions with fractions: